TrianguloY/UrlChecker/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question around Url Checker
+about: Ask a question around URLCheck
 title: ''
 labels: question
 assignees: ''

 ---

-## Ask a question relating to the functioning or use of Url Checker
+## Ask a question relating to the functioning or use of URLCheck
  <!-- remove this item before asking the question -->